bmc-labs/xdrk/README.md

+# DEPRECATED - HAS BEEN INTEGRATED IN OPTIMUS

+which you can find [here](https://gitlab.bmc-labs.com/libraries/optimus)

+--

 # `xdrk` - a library to access files produced by AiM devices

 Or rather, a Rust wrapper for the shared library provided by AiM which is